The Filson Meridian Duffle

 Meridian 1

-, and finally after some cajoling from a good friend I ordered the Meridian Duffle.
+I have a weakness for bags, duffles in particular.
+I’ve wanted a Filson bag for some time , and finally after some cajoling from a good friend I ordered the Meridian Duffle.
 I searched far and wide for a review of this bag, and only found one, so I’m posting this in case it might be of interest to others thinking about picking up the same bag.

 So far the Meridian and I have made just one trip together, a two-night, two-day visit to San Francisco.
 I typically use a wheeled two-suiter for business travel, but was eager to try out the new bag for business to see how easy it was to carry and how well it could hold dress shirts without wrinkling them.
 The bag was a delight to use, practical and stylish, and it handled my shirts and other gear without problem.
 (Note that when packing a duffle I fold my dress shirts like this.
 To even better prevent wrinkles, place a folded undershirt in the dress shirt before making the first upward fold – step 6 in the linked how-to – and the added bulk will help keep horizontal creases from forming.)